Is My Child a Sociopath?

 Posted Jun 14, 2013

 This might sound like an unusual question for parents to ask, but thousands across the country ponder as much about their child every year.
 Struggling youth for a variety of reasons can and do infringe upon the rights and feelings of others at times.
 Stealing from family members, compulsive lying, bouts of violence, self-centeredness, and a seeming indifference to looming consequences are just a few of the heartbreaking behaviors parents have to witness firsthand.

-It is well known that addiction and mental health problems go hand in hand for youth.
+It is well known that addiction and mental health problems go hand-in-hand for youth.
 While depression, PTSD, anxiety, ADHD, and eating disorders get the bulk of the attention, it might surprise you to find out that Conduct Disorder is by far and away the most common mental health diagnosis in young addicts.
 It’s not even close.
-And Conduct Disorder is that very ominous risk factor for developing antisocial personality in adulthood, alternately referred to as sociopathy in the mainstream (I will use antisocial behaviors and sociopathy interchangeably, but some refer to sociopathy as only the very extreme of antisocial tendencies).
+And Conduct Disorder is that very ominous risk factor for developing antisocial personality in adulthood, alternately referred to as sociopathy in the mainstream (I am using antisocial behaviors and sociopathy interchangeably, but some refer to sociopathy as only the very extreme of antisocial tendencies).